bitwes/Gut/documentation/docs/Quick-Start.md

 	assert_eq('asdf', 'asdf', "Should pass")
 ```

 You can use inner classes to group tests together.
-The class name must start with "Test" and it also must extend `test.gd`.
+The class name must start with "Test" and extend `test.gd`.
 ``` gdscript
 extends GutTest